infosoftas/info-subscription-doc/source/customers.rst

 #.
 By providing a user identity and details in one stage
 #.
 By providing personal details and user identity separately

-As detailed in the :api-ref-model:`refence docs </Customer/CustomerPost>`, there is an option for providing an ``identityProviderId``.
+As detailed in the :api-ref:`refence docs </Customer/CustomerPost>`, there is an option for providing an ``identityProviderId``.
 If given the customer is automatically associated with the given user, if not the association will need to be created later to allow a customer to log in.

-Refer to the :ref:`users` section for notes on how to manage users.
+Refer to the :ref:`users` section for notes on how to create users.